AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_site2cloud.md

 * `enable_ikev2` - (Optional) Switch to enable IKEv2.
 Valid values: true, false.
 Default value: false.
 * `forward_traffic_to_transit` - (Optional) Enable spoke gateway with mapped site2cloud configurations to forward traffic from site2cloud connection to Aviatrix Transit Gateway.
 Default value: false.
 Valid values: true or false.
 Available in provider version 2.17.2+.
 * `enable_event_triggered_ha` - (Optional) Enable Event Triggered HA.
 Default value: false.
 Valid values: true or false.
 Available as of provider version R2.19+.
 * `phase1_remote_identifier` - (Optional) Phase 1 remote identifier of the IPsec tunnel.
 This can be configured to be either the public IP address or the private IP address of the peer terminating the IPsec tunnel.
+Example: ["1.2.3.4"] when HA is disabled, ["1.2.3.4", "5.6.7.8"] when HA is enabled.
 Available as of provider version R2.19+.

 ## Attribute Reference